boru-roylu/boru-roylu.github.io/_pages/about.md

 -->

 Welcome!

-I am Bo-Ru (Roy) Lu, a 1st year NLP Ph.D. student at the University of Washington-Seattle working with <a href="https://ssli.ee.washington.edu/people/mo/" >Mari Ostendorf</a>.
-My research interests span deep learning and its application on language and speech processing.
+I am Bo-Ru (Roy) Lu, a PhD student in <a href="https://nlp.washington.edu/">natural language processing (NLP) group</a> at the University of Washington, under the supervision of Professor <a href="https://ssli.ee.washington.edu/people/mo/" >Mari Ostendorf</a>.
+My research interests span deep learning and its application on natural langauge generation and understanding.

 Feel free to Contact me if you are interested in my research or have any questions.
 I am more than happy to hear from you!

 Email: roylu at uw dot edu
-<a href="files/boru_roylu.pdf" target="_blank">CV</a>.
+CV: <a href="files/boru_roylu.pdf" target="_blank">here</a>.

 <p align="center">
 <img src="images/logo_uw.png" width="100px">